davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

-What is our leader selection algorithm going to do in this case?
+What is our leader selection algorithm going to do now?

 On the left-hand partition, nodes 1-3 can still heartbeat with each other, but not nodes 4-5.
 So when they select a leader, they pick from the node ID set $(1, 2, 3)$, and decide that node $1$ is still the leader.